 Once you have the totals that you typically spend each month, decide what is the maximum amount you can spend in each category of your budget based on one income.
 This may be a little (okay, a lot) painful, but remind yourself why you are doing this!

 *I still do this every month and discuss with my husband what areas of the budget we could cut.
 It is vital that you never go on autopilot with your budget.
 Always look for ways to better use your money.

-A book that really helped me find ways to save is Living Well, Spending Less* by Ruth Soukup.
+A book that helped me find even more ways to save is Living Well, Spending Less* by Ruth Soukup.
 She shared several practical tips along with encouragement for changing my mindset about possessions.

 - Instead of going to the movies or renting movies, we get movies from the library or find one on TV.

 - I quit getting highlights in my hair and went back to wearing my natural hair color.
 Instead of getting my hair cut every 6-8 weeks, I stretch it out to every 3-4 months by taking good care of my hair in-between cuts.

 - We take advantage of free entertainment by going to parks, library book clubs, playing in our own back yard, window shopping, ect.

 - I don’t buy clothes as often as I used to because I started buying only what we need.
 I wear the same clothes often, but they are all clothes that I feel good in!